 - Exploring diverse cultures with stories from around the world

-So far, Keep Children Reading has reached over 500,000 households.
+So far, Keep Children Reading has reached over 1.1 million households.

 Since the global onset of Covid-19 in late March, supporters like you have helped thousands of students continue to read, develop essential skills, and build resilience.

 Keep Children Reading is

 Our collection of coronavirus-themed titles helps children learn about Covid-19 and stay resilient.
 The library also supports the emotional health of children during these stressful times.

 We know how to support children with distance learning.

 For years, Worldreader has empowered parents to read with their children via their mobile phones.
 The coronavirus pandemic has made our work even more urgent.
 Luckily, we were in a position to act immediately.

 Worldreader follows the General Data Protection Regulation EU 2016/679, local legislation and guidance from data protection agencies.
 We take these steps to ensure safeguards for children’s personal data and to protect their physical and psychological wellbeing.